silverhammermba/blog/_posts/2020-02-26-swift-and-obj-c.markdown

 ## Swift class name gotchas

-By default, Swift class names are prefixed by a namespace and Objective‑C classes are not.
+By default, Swift class names are prefixed by a module namespace and Objective‑C classes are not.

-For example, if you add a class to DataLayerFramework in Swift its full name is DataLayerFramework.NewClass but in Objective‑C it's just NewClass.
+For example, if you add a class to MyFramework in Swift its full name is MyFramework.NewClass but in Objective‑C it's just NewClass.
 Examples of where this matters and will cause errors:

 * You're trying to get the class name as a string in Objective‑C. You need to use `NSStringFromClass(myClass).pathExtension` to drop the namespace